Key Concepts#

 1. (Recommended) Submit the job using the Ray Jobs API.

-2. Run the driver script directly on any node of the Ray cluster, for interactive development.
+2. Run the driver script directly on the Ray cluster, for interactive development.

 For details on these workflows, refer to the Ray Jobs API guide.